torrange/lnn/README.md

 This repository contains a tiny, lightweight implementation of the KNN algorithm in Cython.

-By passing a mean vector-representation of each target class, as opposed to a vector for each sample,the size of the dataset is greatly reduced as is the classification time.
-The accuracy will be lower the KNN for datasets with few samples, however, representations of much larger datasets can be handled by LNN, due to the fact the all samples of a class are reduced to a single vector.
+By passing a mean vector-representation of each target class (as opposed to a vector for each sample) the size of the input dataset is greatly reduced, as is the classification time for unseen data.
+The accuracy will be lower than the KNN algorithm for datasets with a fewer number of samples, however, representations of much larger datasets can be handled by LNN, due to the fact the all samples of a class are averaged and reduced onto to a single vector.

 Currently, LNN only classifies data with continuous features from CSV data.
 Please see the example